BetonQuest/BetonQuest/docs/index.md

 BetonQuest allows you to hide players from each other based on conditions.
 This can be used to create story-regions where players are always alone.
-It's also possible to hide entire Citizens NPC's and HolographicDisplays holograms.
+It's also possible to hide entire Citizens NPC's and DecentHolograms/HolographicDisplays holograms.

 ## Training included